 The Black Mirror Theatre was founded in 2011 in St. Louis, Missouri by Dennis Corcoran.
-It’s initial purpose was to bring to St. Louis audiences dramatic literature which was seldom, if ever seen, including new work, seldom seen work of famous writers and work written in Irish, or by Irish writers, or about Ireland.
+It’s initial purpose was to bring to St. Louis audiences dramatic literature which was seldom, if ever, seen including new work, seldom seen work of famous writers and work written in Irish, by Irish writers, or about Ireland.
 In addition, the intent was to create a bridge into the professional theatre world for students of STLCC’s theatre program.

 Over time, our mission or purpose has changed somewhat.

 - less emphasis on plays of Irish themes or origins replaced by a focus on having our theatrical efforts have a positive, direct financial impact on those less fortunate than ourselves;

 - adding a desire to both teach others less experienced than ourselves and to learn from others more experienced than ourselves in the various components which make up a theatrical production (sound, lights, set/staging, acting, and so on);

 - and, wanting to push ourselves farther than we’ve gone before.

 Black Mirror has been, to date, wholly self-funded.
 We have, however, recently received 501(c)(3) tax status and MAY seek grants, stipends, donations and/or other financial awards to help support our efforts.